Onea-Radu/MDS/README.md

 Simple shop web application with functionalities such as: add to cart, add to favorites, user profile, reviews system, report a problem

-## Trello & Bug reporting

-We used Trello for the agile component of development: https://trello.com/b/ylkpl4vL/agile-online-store.
-We also used GitHub's built-in Issues feature for bug reporting, as well as the Trello log.

 ## User stories:

 1. As a user, I want to post about a product so others can buy it. ✓